Monsieur Chouchani: Biography

 A French journalist named Salomon Malka wrote a 1994 book about him, entitled Monsieur Chouchani: L'énigme d'un maître du XXe siècle (Mister Shushani: The enigma of a 20th century master).
+In 2023, French-Jewish film director Michael Grynszpan made a documentary film about him entitled The Shoshani Riddle.

 Chouchani and Levinas

 Emmanuel Levinas's first encounter with Chouchani and their subsequent relationship is summarized as follows: